 “The work I had to do to the frame was really neat,” he says.
 “I like a challenge.”

-But what Romano says he finds most gratifying about the finished project is the reaction of people who see it for the first time. “’I never knew Norton made a four cylinder,’ is a common response,” he says.
-“Even the guys with newer bikes and Harleys say ‘that’s cool.’
+But what Romano says he finds most gratifying about the finished project Ariel-Norton he says – “Even the guys with newer bikes and Harleys say ‘that’s cool.’
 The president of our local Norton Owners club was going to pay my dues and make me an honourary member!”

 Thinking of building one yourself?
 Jerry Romano has some advice: “If you’re mechanically inclined, and have access to a lathe and mill—have at it!
 You’re going to have to make a lot of parts …”